-In addition to a wide variety of trade secrets subject to appropriate protection measures, we own a patent portfolio that includes 14 patent families related to exploration and production, refining, marketing and petrochemicals, which are registered in more than twenty countries.
-In addition, other applications have been filed or are to be filed during the course of 2020.
+In addition to a wide variety of trade secrets subject to appropriate protection measures, we own a patent portfolio that includes more than 70 patents, which are registered in more than twenty countries.
+In addition, two other applications for patent families have been filed in 2023 and nine new patents were granted during the course of 2023.
 We use proprietary rights of third parties that are licensed to our subsidiaries or affiliates.
-In most cases, such licenses were granted in connection with the purchase of units of our industrial plants in the Refining and Petrochemicals segments.
-In addition, we own a trademark portfolio of over seven hundred trademarks and designs protected in more than one hundred and fifty countries, aimed to cover all our commercial activities in the relevant markets, with our primary logo being protected in over a hundred countries.
+In most cases, such licenses were granted in connection with the purchase of units of our industrial plants in the Energy and Petrochemicals segments.
+In addition, we own a trademark portfolio of over 750 trademarks and designs protected in more than 150 countries, aimed to cover all our commercial activities in the relevant markets, with our primary logo being protected in over 135 countries.